luciangreen/luciancicd/README.md

 * Run `set_up_luciancicd.` to save the files without running Lucian CI/CD.

-* Note: A notification such as `"Cannot find "../private2/luciancicd-cicd-tests/tests_a.txt"` means the repository `"a"` is connected with a changed file through dependencies but Lucian CI/CD can't install it.
+* Note: A notification such as `"Cannot find "../private2/luciancicd-cicd-tests/tests_a.txt"` means the repository `"a"` is connected with a changed file through dependencies, but Lucian CI/CD can't install it.

 * <a href="https://www.youtube.com/watch?v=MS240K8TXtM">Lucian Academy - Lucian CI/CD Demo</a>